microsoft/AmbariBasedHadoopExporter/README.md

 # Tested environment
-We've tested our exporter against an Azure HDInsight cluster 3.6 running HDP 2.6. <br>
+We're running on Azure environment, using Azure HDInsight cluster 3.6 running HDP 2.6. <br>
 The exporter was deployed on our Kubernetes cluster running [init-container](https://github.com/Hexadite/acs-keyvault-agent) that handles all secrets acquisition from an Azure Key Vault and injection to our containers.